-A Hotel Chain therefore is an administration company, that manages a number of hotels having the same name but being located in different areas.
+A Hotel Chain, therefore, is an administration company, that manages a number of hotels (or resorts, B&Bs, hostels, motels etc.) having the same name but being located in different areas.
 They can be total or partial owners of the hotel and they manage their administration, marketing and promotion.

 The terms of management, the chain provides the same services as a franchise agreement (brand, reservation system etc.) but additionally, there is an agency agreement, meaning the brand operates the hotel, making all the day-to-day decisions on behalf of the owner.

-Booking a Chain Hotel gives the guest the benefits of standarised services and quality (he knows exactly what to expect and avoids ‘bad surprises’) as well as loyalty program benefits (points and bonuses).
+Booking a Chain Hotel gives the guest the benefits of standardised services and quality (he knows exactly what to expect and avoids ‘bad surprises’) as well as loyalty program benefits (points and bonuses).

 For the Hotelier, the advantages of belonging to a Chain are: